India steps up COVID vaccination drive with government under pressure | DW | 29.04.2021

-As a new vaccine drive is getting underway in India, the health minister has said there is no vaccine shortage and accuses critics of spreading misinformation.
+As a new vaccine drive is getting underway in India, the health minister has said there is no vaccine shortage and accused critics of spreading misinformation.

 Indians over 18 are now eligible for a COVID vaccine shot, but that doesn't mean doses are available